novafacing/cgc-challenges/challenges/Email_System_2/README.md

 ## Challenges
 The challenge of this service is finding the logic flow that sets up the conditions and then allows the first_login to be set in order to allow the last message to cause the overflow.

+### Read Notes

+* cgc_add_message parsing and copy but may be bad, it has a lot of business logic, most other stuff doesn't do much parsing or checking